Two Views Are Better than One: Monocular 3D Pose Estimation with Multiview Consistency: Related work

 \subsection{Monocular 3D human pose models}

-In the domain of monocular 3D human pose estimation, two primary approaches exist.
-One focuses solely on determining the 3D joint locations of the body~\cite{pavllo:videopose3d:2019, Zhang_2022_CVPR, shan2022p}, while the other includes estimating the body shape~\cite{xu2020ghum, Bogo:ECCV:2016, spin, hmr, metro}.
-The latter category often employs parametric body models such as SMPL~\cite{SMPL:2015}, which describes the body through shape parameters and pose parameters.
-Notably, even when applied to datasets without explicit shape parameters, our proposed loss remains applicable to methods estimating SMPL coefficients, as the consistency requirement across views applies to both 3D joint positions and shape parameters.
+There are two primary approaches for monocular 3D human pose estimation.
+One solely predicts the 3D locations of the human skeleton~\cite{pavllo:videopose3d:2019, Zhang_2022_CVPR, shan2022p}, while the other includes estimating the body shape~\cite{xu2020ghum, Bogo:ECCV:2016, spin, hmr, metro}.
+Most models that include the body shape employ parametric body models such as SMPL~\cite{SMPL:2015}, which describes the body through shape parameters and pose parameters.
+Notably, our proposed loss remains applicable to both approaches, as 3D joint positions, as well as shape and pose parameters can be penalized based on the variation between multiple views.

 Irrespective of whether the goal is to estimate pose alone or to include shape parameters, monocular 3D human pose estimation commonly adopts either a one-stage or a two-stage approach.
-In one-stage approaches, the estimation is directly derived from an image or video input, while two-stage approaches involve lifting estimated 2D poses to 3D space.
-State-of-the-art monocular models that employ the two-stage approach, lifting 2D poses to 3D, achieve remarkable mean per joint precision errors (MPJPE~\cite{ingwersen2023evaluating}).
-They reach as low as 17mm \cite{motionbert2022} when lifting ground truth 2D poses on the Human3.6M dataset~\cite{h36m_pami}, and 37mm when lifting estimated 2D poses \cite{motionbert2022}.
+In the one-stage approaches, the estimation is directly derived from an image or video input, while the two-stage approaches involve lifting estimated 2D poses to 3D space.
+State-of-the-art monocular models that employ the two-stage approach, lifting 2D poses to 3D, achieve mean-per-joint precision errors (MPJPE) as low as 17mm~\cite{motionbert2022} when lifting ground truth 2D poses on the Human3.6M dataset~\cite{h36m_pami}, and 37mm when lifting estimated 2D poses~\cite{motionbert2022}.
+However, when the same methods are evaluated on other datasets they have much higher MPJPE, it is clear that further work is still required~\cite{ingwersen2023evaluating}.

-Models that adopt the alternative approach, by inferring the 3D pose by estimating the parametric SMPL model directly from image input, have achieved remarkable MPJPE scores of 60mm \cite{Shetty_2023_CVPR} on the in-the-wild 3DPW dataset~\cite{vonMarcard2018}.
+Models that adopt the alternative approach of inferring the 3D pose by estimating the parametric SMPL model directly from image input, have achieved MPJPE scores of 60mm \cite{Shetty_2023_CVPR} on the in-the-wild 3DPW dataset~\cite{vonMarcard2018}.